 Ian held up his hands and gestured for the old men to cease with any further accusatory comments.
 “Hey, hey, you have it all wrong.
 I know what it looks like but I’m innocent.
 I’ve done nothing but try to convince your queen to abandon this crazy plan of hers.
 I’m a hostage here, not an accomplice.”

 All eyes zeroed in on Eena for confirmation.
 “It’s true,” she admitted.
 “Ian was locked in the brig when we left Harrowbeth.
 He’s been against this voyage since I suggested it.”

 “You threw my son in the brig?”

-“Yes,” Eena admitted boldly.
+“Yes,” Eena said boldly.
 She didn’t care if it was entirely the truth.
-Her hope was to take the blame and protect the crew as much as possible.
+Her hope was to protect the crew as much as possible by taking the blame.

-Unan narrowed his gaze and stared hard at his son, conveying obvious doubts.
-Ian responded by widening his eyes and pointing a firm finger at their young queen, suggesting in a look that this was typical behavior for her.
+Unan narrowed his gaze and stared with hard, doubting eyes at his son.
+Ian responded by pointing a firm finger at their queen, suggesting in a look that this was typical behavior for her.
 Unan pursed his lips.

 Meanwhile, Minister Jorban cast his attention onto the captain of the ship.
 “Jerin, I order you to turn the Kemeniroc around and return to Harrowbeth this very minute!”

 Before the captain could open his mouth, Eena barked out her own orders.
 “Ignore that, Jerin.
 As Queen of Harrowbeth, I demand that you keep this ship on its present course.”